Vital Records Online

 Order with confidence

-Learn how to order Michigan Death Certificates from the Michigan Department of Health and Human Services (MDHHS).
+Learn how to order Michigan Death Certificate from the Michigan Department of Health and Human Services (MDHHS).
 The processing time for requests 4 to 5 weeks, depending on the method used to make the request.
 Each certified copy has a state fee of $34.00.
 In Michigan, anyone who meets the identification and application requirements can order certified copies.

-You can now order Michigan death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Michigan death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Michigan Department of Health and Human Services Office of Vital Statistics (MDHHS) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the MDHHS by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO